 9 – Contact Info > Website

-Type your website URL into the Website field (optional).
+Enter your website or blog URL into the Website field (optional).

 10 – Contact Info > Other

-For more details about this feature, see the “User Profile: Additional Contact Info” section below.
+For more details about using this feature, see the “User Profile: Additional Contact Information” section below.

 Profile > About Yourself